-The undersigned states that he has duly executed the attached exemptive application dated March 15, 2011 for and on behalf of Fidus Investment to authorize the undersigned to execute and file such instrument has been taken.
-The undersigned further states that he has duly executed the attached exemptive application for and on behalf of Fidus Mezzanine Capital, L.P., Fidus Mezzanine Capital GP, LLC, its general partner, Fidus Investment GP, LLC, a wholly-owned subsidiary of the Company and the new general partner of Fidus SBIC, and Fidus Investment Advisors, LLC; and that all actions necessary to authorize the undersigned to execute and file such instrument has been taken.
+The undersigned states that he has duly executed the attached exemptive application dated August 9, 2011 for and on behalf of Fidus Investment to authorize the undersigned to execute and file such instrument has been taken.
+The undersigned further states that he has duly executed the attached exemptive application for and on behalf of Fidus Mezzanine Capital, L.P., Fidus Investment GP, LLC, a wholly-owned subsidiary of the Company and the general partner of Fidus Mezzanine Capital, L.P., and Fidus Investment Advisors, LLC; and that all actions necessary to authorize the undersigned to execute and file such instrument has been taken.
 The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of his knowledge, information and belief.